-Why should a fire door be kept closed?
+Why fire doors should be kept closed

 A fire door should be kept closed at all times.
 In a commercial setting, fire doors should also bear mandatory signage.
 This comes in the form of a blue sticker that reads “Fire Door Keep Shut” in white lettering.

 While wedging a fire door open may seem convenient and harmless, it can actually compromise the fire safety of the building.